-Students whose test scores place them in any 0096 course are assigned Learning Support Status.
-Students whose test scores place them in a course at the 0097, 0098, or 0099 level with no courses below 0097 are granted Provisional Status.
-Students placed in English 0096, 0097; Reading 0096 or 0097; or Math 0096, or 0097 will be required to take College Success, COLL 1000.

-Students with Learning Support Status may not take any courses in their programs of study until all courses at 0096 level are completed.
+Students whose test scores place them in any 0090 course are assigned Learning Support or Provisional Status.
+Students placed in English 0090, Reading 0090, or Math 0090 will be required to take College Success, COLL 1000.
+Students with Learning Support Status may not take any courses in their programs of study until they achieve Provisional or Program Ready status.
 Students are not eligible to graduate if Learning Support courses, including College Success, have not been completed.
 Students with Learning Support status may not be eligible for certain kinds of financial aid.